-Langara Asks: Tell us about the i-Guide Program!
+腸 Langara Asks: Tell us about the i-Guide Program!

-Visit the Langara Global community page for more information on the Langara Global Volunteer Program as well as the i-Guide Mentorship Program: sites.langara.ca/global/students/community.
+Visit the Langara Global Community page for more information. sites.langara.ca/global/students/community.

 CULTURE SHOCK & LEADING A BALANCED LIFESTYLE

 College life is stressful.
 College life as an international student far away from your usual support systems is even MORE stressful!
 Make sure you take the time to notice and take care of your mental and physical health and balance your personal, professional, and social lives.